gax1985/NSCC/NSCC/Network Security/Oct. 11th - Network Security.md

-We have a router, and a switc connected to it.
+We have a router, and a switch connected to it.
 We connect a gigaport here to gig ethernet port on the router.

 Megabit = 1 million bits/second
 10 Megabit = 10 million bit/second